Natalie Portman, Kristen Stewart most bankable Hollywood stars

-NEW YORK Actresses Natalie Portman and Kristen Stewart are Hollywood's most bankable stars and provide studios with the highest average returns for their films, according to Forbes.com.
+NEW YORK Actresses Natalie Portman and Kristin Stewart are Hollywood's most bankable stars and provide studios with the highest average returns for their films, according to Forbes.com.

 Academy award winner Portman topped the list of best actors for the buck, providing about $42.70 for every dollar she earns.